 All chambers advertise on the gateway website, but some require you to apply directly to them with your CV and a cover letter.
 Get tips on writing a legal CV and cover letter.
 Those that require you to apply directly may advertise at any time of year.

-Each application must show that they know the chambers' work, and have the skills, knowledge and interests that they're looking for.
+Each application must show that you know the chambers' work, and have the skills, knowledge and interests that they're looking for.
 It's the quality of your application that'll help you get to the Bar, so crafting it should take hours rather than minutes.

 Pupillages are usually advertised 18 months in advance, but it can sometimes be as little as six months or as much as two years.